jolie/docs/architectural-composition/redirection.md

 ```

 where `sid_i => OP_id_i` associates a resource name `sid_i` to an output port identifier `OP_id_i`.

+For a better understanding of the second advantage, consider Fig.1.
+Let us suppose that resource A uses a protocol p\_A and a client C, using a different protocol p\_C, needs to interact with A. By invoking the master service M, C can simply interact with A through M \(M/A\) using p\_C, leaving to M the task to translate the message in protocol p\_A, before forwarding it to A.

 The example in Fig.1 is implemented by the code below: